 To diagnose spinal stenosis your doctor will ask you questions about your symptoms and carry out a comprehensive physical examination.
 You may also be required to undergo a neurological examination.
 A variety of imaging procedures may then be used to complete the diagnosis.
 These include myelography (a procedure in which a liquid contrast medium is injected into the spine before x-rays are taken), computed tomography (CT) and magnetic resonance imaging (MRI).

 Less pronounced cases of spinal stenosis and foraminal stenosis can often be treated without surgery.
-In this case extensive physical therapy and medication is required to alleviate the pain.
+In this case, extensive physical therapy and medication are required to alleviate the pain.

 Surgical treatment of Spinal Stenosis